IainIsCreative/simple-nodebot/README.md

 ## Support The Author!

 Do you enjoy the JavaScript with Hardware series?
-Feel free to [support me and get perks through my Patreon](https://www.patreon.com/IainIsCreative)!
-Alternatively, you can [follow me on Twitter](https://twitter.com/IainIsCreative) and [subscribe to my mailing list](http://iain.is/) to get updates!
+Feel free to [support me by following me on Twitter](https://twitter.com/IainIsCreative) and [subscribe to my mailing list](http://iain.is/) to get updates!